UUPharmacometrics/xpose4/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs.
 Except those noted below.

-* For
+* For win-builder release and devel, and
-  "win-builder release",
-  "win-builder devel", and
   "Windows Server 2008 R2 SP1, R-devel, 32/64 bit"
   there was 1 note: